 You might wonder: Why does TAWNY have different naming then and why do we offer only four of these emotions?
 Let's start with the naming: As you can see, we carried over the original terms but added some additional ones.
 One reason is that - as we've already described - although these terms actually convey some meaning, we are still looking at proxies (i.e., the facial expression) for the actual feeling.
 Many of our users tended to take the terms to literally which made it harder for them to draw the right conclusions.
 By adding more terms, we want to clarify that the actual interpretation of the facial expression might vary - e.g., depending on the context.
 So taking the category "sympathy / happiness" as an example, it means that expressions from that category usually occur when the observed person reacts sympathetically towards the stimulus or the situation had made them happy or what happended has created a positive feeling in the person.

-This general idea is especially important because the original category names of Ekman sound rather intense, whereas such intense feelings like anger usually do not occur when, e.g., testing an application - except when the user experience is really really bad.
+This general idea is especially important because the original category names of Ekman sound rather intense, whereas such intense feelings like anger usually do not occur when, e.g., watching a TV spot or testing an application - except when the user experience is really really bad.
 However, certain (parts of) facial expressions that are categorized as angry typically occur when a person focuses or concentrates on something.
 The obvious facial action unit here is the frown, i.e., pulling the eyebrows together.
 If a user interface leads to the user becoming very focused or concentrated, it might be because it is hard to understand.
 So that's a very subtle form of that angry category, but it is very relevant, e.g., for UX testing.